 It was interesting to learn that black, green, and oolong tea are all produced from the same leaves.
 The difference in taste comes from how long the leaves are exposed to oxygen!
 Who would have thought that we would have learned so much about tea during one of our day trips from Charleston?

 The tour will lead you back into the gift shop (the cutest farmhouse!), where you can sample and purchase tea.
 We bought a few boxes of the Plantation Peach Tea (it’s so good) and were relieved to find that we could order it online after we ran out at home.
 Before you leave, don’t miss the chance to walk around the lovely tea garden and see if you can spot the resident alligator in the property’s lake.

 Tip: Charleston Tea Garden only takes a few hours to explore.
 I recommend pairing this day trip with the iconic Angel Oak Tree.
 You will pass Angel Oak Tree on the way to Charleston Tea Garden, so stop at this famous landmark either on your way there or back!

-There are dozens of beaches that you can visit in Charleston; however, Kiawah Island is the most gorgeous of them all!
-Kiawah Island exceeded my expectations—the island is clean, lush, and offers visitors a peaceful retreat from the city’s hustle.
+You can visit dozens of beaches in Charleston; however, Kiawah Island is the most gorgeous of them all!
+Kiawah Island exceeded my expectations—the island is clean and lush and offers visitors a peaceful retreat from the city’s hustle.
 It’s one of the best day trips from Charleston and makes for a relaxing getaway.